gs-ysingh/System-design-textbook/Foundation Part 1.md

 ## 4. Scoping a System

 Every design must define:

 - **Functional Scope:** End-user features.
 - **Non-Functional Scope:** Performance, availability, consistency, security.

 ### Ask Critical Questions

-- “What if traffic increases 10x?”
+- "What if traffic increases 10x?"
-- “What happens if one data center fails?”
+- "What happens if one data center fails?"
-- “Can we migrate to a new DB easily?”
+- "Can we migrate to a new DB easily?"

 ### Seek Clarifications

 Ambiguity kills design quality.
 Clarify early between SQL vs NoSQL, queue vs stream, or which consistency guarantees matter most.